JanHerca/urantiapedia/output/wikijs/en/help/github_religious_books_markdown.md

 	- `Hinduism`: for books on the “Hinduism Religious Books” shelf.
 	- `Taoism`: for books on the “Taoist Religious Books” shelf.
 	- `Bahaism`: for the books of the existing “Religious books of Bahaism”.
-	- `Shikhism`: for books on the shelf “Religious Books of Sikhism”.
+	- `Sikhism`: for books on the shelf “Religious Books of Sikhism”.
 	- `Shintoism`: for books on the “Shintoist religious books” shelf.
 	- `Zoroastrianism`: for books on the shelf “Religious books of Zoroastrianism”.
 	- `Jainism`: for books on the shelf “Religious Books of Jainism”.